All on 4 in Mexico

 Our professional team is here to help guide you through the entire process.

-What will happen if my All-on-4 prosthesis breaks?
+What will happen if my All on 4 prosthesis breaks?

 Although a well-made prosthesis rarely breaks, it can happen.
 To prevent this from happening the patient needs to be careful with what they are eating.
 Wearing a nightguard is also important.